ddnexus/pagy/docs/index.md

 ## Really easy to customize

 If options and configuration are not enough, you have a few specialized [extras](extras.md), and if all that is still not enough, any other special customization is at most _one step far_ from your own code.
 All the Pagy helpers are contained in 2 plain modules with no nesting.
-You include them in your code, so you can override any method right where you use it: no tricky gymnic required.
+You include them in your code, so you can override any method right where you use it: no tricky gymmickry required.

 What could be easier?